Shtaiven/nice-view-fairyboard/README.md

 > [!NOTE]
 > When you have created your own display, consider adding it to [this collection](https://github.com/whoop-t/nice-shield-collection) I started for nice!view displays!

+## Create locally within your own zmk config
+If you would like, you can add/create shields directly to your zmk config rather than host on github.
+I prefer hosting so that you can share more easily with others.

+That said, all you need to do is copy the directory `board/shields/nice_shield_base` from this repo directly into you zmk config directory `board/shields`

+You can skip the steps of cloning the repo and just alter the newly copied files in you zmk config instead of hosting and pushing to github.

 ## Prerequisite
 1. Have [git](https://git-scm.com/) installed
 2. Have a Github account